solana-labs/solana/sdk/docker-llvm/README.md

 ### Usage:

-This Docker is optionally used by the SDK build system.
+This Docker is optionally used by the SDK BPF build system.

 For more information: